IsoscelesKr4mer/critter_bot/SETUP.md

 ## Security Notes

+- The website uses only the game access token needed for API calls (no Discord tokens)
-- The API token is visible in the client-side code
+- The API token is visible in the client-side code (acceptable for this use case)
-- This is acceptable for this use case, but consider server-side authentication for production
-- Never commit sensitive information to public repositories
+- Never commit Discord bot tokens or other sensitive credentials to public repositories
+- The original Discord bot file has been removed for security

 ## Performance Tips